-When asking employers for feedback as to how they selected their preferred candidate in a closely run interview contest, the answer often comes down to the quality of questions asked at the end of the interview.
+When asking employers for feedback as to how they selected their preferred candidate in a closely run interview contest, the answer can come down to the quality of questions asked at the end of the interview.
 Yet whilst preparing for such meetings, job-seekers often neglect spending time in selecting the most appropriate questions to ask.

-Why do employers place such importance on asking questions?
+Why do employers place such importance on asking questions in interviews?

 The questions you ask in interview reveal more about your personality than you may think.
 These clues are readily picked up by employers and used to help them select their desired candidate.
 Like anything else in the interview process, once you understand the dynamics involved, you can use it to help give yourself a competitive edge over other candidates.